 Procedure for monitoring Participants

-List of Eligible Participants in the Trading Platform
+List of Transmission Users in the Trading Platform

-Participation in the Trading Platform is allowed to Transmission Users, who are included in LEPTP which is kept by DESFA.
+Access to the Trading Platform is granted exclusively to Participants, who are either Transmission Users included in LTUTP, or have contracts with Transmission Users included in LTUTP.

-Prior to the beginning of each Gas Day and at a time, which is specified in a relevant HEnEx decision following an agreement with DESFA, DESFA sends to HEnEX the LEPTP.
+Prior to the beginning of each Gas Day and at a time, which is specified in a relevant HEnEx decision following an agreement with DESFA, DESFA sends to HEnEX the LTUTP.

-During the trading period, DESFA may inform HEnEx for extraordinary modification of the LEPTP, in case of deletion of a Participant from the LEPTP.
+During the trading period, DESFA may inform HEnEx for extraordinary modification of the LTUTP, in case of deletion of a Transmission User from the LTUTP.

-Any Participant who is removed from the LEPTP, is promptly suspended from the Trading Platform participation.
-By re-registering the Participant in the LEPTP by DESFA, the above suspension is lifted, subject to compliance with the other provisions of the Rulebook.
+Any Transmission User who is removed from the LTUTP, is promptly suspended from participating in the Trading Platformin case that acts as Participant in the Trading Platform.
+In case of a Trading-only Participant, the removal of Transmission User from the LTUTP results in the automated suspension of the Trading-only Participant contracted with this Transmission User from the right to participate in the Trading Platform.
+By re-registering the Transmission User in the LTUTP by DESFA, the above suspension is lifted, subject to compliance with the other provisions of the Rulebook.

-HEnEx is not liable for the contents of the LEPTP or for any losses incurred or other consequences due to changes in the LEPTP.
+HEnEx is not liable for the contents of the LTUTP or for any losses incurred or other consequences due to changes in the LTUTP.

 Measures against Participants